 The fragmentary skull which Charles Schaff discovered measured about 5 inches (13 centimeters) long.
 Based upon the size of the skull, it’s believed that Zephyrosaurus reached 6 feet long.
 However, it’s possible, due to its large eye sockets, small teeth, and pushed-in snout, that this individual may be a juvenile, and that the adult was substantially larger.
 Considering that Zephyrosaurus is now classified within the family Thescelosauridae, and considering that Thescelosaurus itself reached 12 feet long, and considering that the fragmentary skull which we have of Zephyrosaurus might be from a juvenile, then it is possible that Zephyrosaurus also grew to be at least 12 feet long as well.
 However, until more specimens are found, we cannot know for sure.
 In 2003, it was reported that a group of seven Zephyrosaurus skeletons were in the collections of the Sam Noble Oklahoma Museum of Natural History in Norman, Oklahoma, and were currently undergoing study, but no news has been relayed since then of what findings had been made.
 The following year in 2004, it was published that footprint trackways have been found in Maryland and Virginia, which had been ascribed to Zephyrosaurus or an animal very similar to it.

-Below is a drawing which I made of Zephyrosaurus, made with No. 2 pencil on printer paper.
+Below is a drawing which I made of Zephyrosaurus, made with No. 2 pencil and Prismacolor colored pencils on printer paper.

 For more info, please check out the following sources: